sdelquin/unahoramenosenpython/episode-02/walrus/walrus-notes.md

 ## Walrus Operator

-Nombre técnico: _Assignment expression operator_
+- Nombre técnico: _Assignment expression operator_

-sintax and semantic:
+- Sintax and semantic:

 > In most contexts where arbitrary Python expressions can be used, a named expression can
 > appear.
 This is of the form NAME := expr where expr is any valid Python expression other